synth3sis/PrintNightmare/README.md

 <br>

-This repo is inteded to help sysadmins to find and mitigate the vulnerability known as "Print Nightmare" (CVE-2021-34527).
+This repo is inteded to help sysadmins to find and mitigate the vulnerability known as "PrintNightmare" (CVE-2021-34527).

 <br>